Virginia Dwan

 Virginia Dwan (October 18, 1931 – September 5, 2022) was an American art collector, art patron, philanthropist, and founder of the Dwan Light Sanctuary in Montezuma, New Mexico.
-She was the former owner and executive director of Dwan Gallery, Los Angeles (1959–1967) and Dwan Gallery New York (1965–1971), a contemporary art gallery closely identified with the American movements of Minimalism, Conceptual Art, and Earthworks.
+She was the owner and executive director of Dwan Gallery, Los Angeles (1959–1967) and Dwan Gallery New York (1965–1971), a contemporary art gallery closely identified with the American movements of minimalism, conceptualism, and land art.

 Early life and education

 Virginia Dwan, heiress to the Minnesota-based conglomerate 3M, was born in Minneapolis.
 She attended the University of California at Los Angeles to study art, but then dropped out and married a medical student in Los Angeles.

-In 1950, Dwan married psychology graduate student Peter Fischer, and one month after her 19th birthday, she gave birth to her daughter, Candace.
-She married UCLA medical student Philippe Vadim Kondratief in 1958.
+In 1950, Dwan married psychology graduate student Paul Fischer, and gave birth to her daughter, Candace.
+She married UCLA medical student Vadim Philippe Kondratief in 1958.